FullHavocJosh/bottop/CONTAINER_STATUS_DISPLAY.md

 # Container Status Display Feature

 **Date**: December 16, 2025
 **Status**: Implemented and Tested ✅
+**Latest Update**: Enhanced to show descriptive status (Dec 16 18:31)

 ## Overview

-Added container status display feature to show the state of AzerothCore Docker containers when the server is not in ONLINE status.
-This provides immediate diagnostic information about which containers are running or stopped.
+Added container status display feature to show the state of AzerothCore Docker containers.
+This provides immediate diagnostic information about which containers are running or stopped, with human-readable uptime/status information.

 ## Implementation Details

 ### When Container Status is Displayed

-Container statuses are shown in the Performance pane when:
+Container statuses are shown in the Performance pane **ALWAYS** when container data is available:

+- Server status is **ONLINE** - Shows containers with uptime
-- Server status is **OFFLINE** (container not running)
+- Server status is **OFFLINE** - Shows containers with exit status
-- Server status is **RESTARTING** (recovering from failures)
+- Server status is **RESTARTING** - Shows containers during recovery
-- Server status is **REBUILDING** (database rebuild in progress)
+- Server status is **REBUILDING** - Shows containers during rebuild

-Container list is **hidden** when server status is **ONLINE** to keep the UI clean.
+**Latest Change (Dec 16 18:31)**: Container list now displays at all times, not just when offline, providing constant visibility into container health.

 ### Container Filtering